 |output||dictionary||Key-value pairs that can be used to update user context variables|

 |texts||string||List of texts that should be used to reply|

 |size||string||Media size in bytes|

-|trigger_node_id||string||Node id to be triggered for event type|
+|trigger_node_id||string||Node ID to be triggered for event type|

-How to create you own webhook
+How to create your own webhook

 You can find a comprehensive set of examples where webhooks are used here.